 Always consult the CSPF or official CA State Parks site for the final word on pricing.

-- Don’t want to buy through Foundation, would rather buy pass directly from CA State Parks
+- Buy pass directly from CA State Parks (RECOMMENDED)

 Remember!
 Many of us who live in Southern California go to the same state beaches multiple times.
 During summer, state beaches are staffed with lifeguards and have access to restrooms, showers, and picnic areas.

 Ordering through the online store is probably the easiest — or you can purchase in-person at District and Sector Offices.

 Give the Gift of California State Parks

 - You can purchase gift certificates through the CA State Parks store in a range of dollar amounts ($25-$250) which can be used for passes or any other gift item in their store.

 Disclosure: I am a member of the California State Parks Foundation and SPAN: State Parks Action Network, but I am not affiliated with them in any other way.
 All my views are my own and you should check the linked websites for official information.